 - Loving yourself may not look loving to other people or make sense to them.

-Otto’s son was planning to drive from southern Ohio to Buffalo, New York to see his girlfriend last weekend and the only problem was that a snowstorm was blowing through and 18” of snow was predicted.
+Otto’s son was planning to drive from southern Ohio to Buffalo, New York to see his girlfriend one weekend and the only problem was that a snowstorm was blowing through and 18” of snow was predicted.

 To Otto, this seemed pretty crazy but his son made the trip and got back safely.